Donate $2 Towards this Article

 I thought no one would get me; they would look at me differently and treat me differently.
 I struggled so long to get past this mental barrier.

-I wanted desperately to hold onto this image I had created – I had all the answers, I was always happy, and was “all good.”
+I wanted desperately to hold onto the image I had created: that I had all the answers, I was always happy, and I was “all good.”

 Yet I was dying inside.
 I was depressed.